NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Introduction

-Motivated by the above observation, We propose a novel model, termed Neighborhood Aggregation Graph Transformer (\name), for node classification.
-Unlike existing Graph Transformers that regard all nodes as fully-connected, \name first constructs tokens for each node by a novel neighborhood aggregation module called \pname.
-The key idea behind \pname is to aggregate neighborhood features from multiple hops and transform them into a representation, which can be thought as a token.
-To preserve the local information of nodes, \pname constructs a sequence for each node based on the tokens of neighbors in different hops.
+To address the above challenge, we propose a novel model dubbed Neighborhood Aggregation Graph Transformer (\name) for node classification in large graphs.
+Unlike existing graph Transformers that regard the nodes as independent tokens, \name treats each node as a sequence and constructs tokens for each node by a novel neighborhood aggregation module called \pname.
+The key idea behind \pname is to aggregate neighborhood features from multiple hops and transform each hop into a representation, which could be regarded as a token. \pname then constructs a sequence for each node based on the tokens in different hops to preserve the neighborhood information.
 The sequences are then fed into a Transformer-based module for learning the node representations.
-By treating each node as a sequence, \name can be trained in a mini-batch manner and hence can handle large graphs.
-Given the fact that the contributions of neighbors in different hops to the final node representation differ, \name provides an attention-based readout function so as to adaptively learn the importance of each hop.
+By treating each node as a sequence of tokens, \name could be trained in a mini-batch manner and hence can handle large graphs even on limited GPU resources.

+Considering that the contributions of neighbors in different hops differ to the final node representation, \name further provides an attention-based readout function to learn the importance of each hop adaptively.
+Moreover, we provide theoretical analysis on the relationship between \name and an advanced category of GNNs, the decoupled Graph Convolutional Network (GCN)~\citep{pt,appnp,SGC,gprgnn}.
+The analysis is from the perspective of self-attention mechanism and \pname, indicating that \name is capable of learning more informative node representations from the multi-hop neighborhoods.
+We conduct extensive experiments on various popular benchmarks, including six small datasets and three large datasets, and the results demonstrate the superiority of the proposed method.

 The main contributions of this work are as follows: \begin{itemize}